Film Soc: Race/Gender/Class

 Examines the representation of race, social class and gender in film.
 Special attention is given to how particular representations reflect the broader historical context surrounding when the films were produced and culturally-based audience sentiments.
 Anthropological and sociological analyses of the films will be provided to give a multi-disciplinary account of how films reflect, create and support various ideological positions regarding race, class and gender.
-This course is also offered as SOC 141; students can not use credit from both courses.
+Cross-listed with: SOC 141; courses are identical and credit counts once.

 2. Apply the core concepts to the selected films and critique their applicability to understanding the various anthropological and sociological issues.